In this article:

 How to Keep Your Checks Secure

-- Shred checks instead of discarding them as is.
-You don't want the personal and account information on your checks to be stolen.
+- Shred checks instead of tossing them in the trash.
+Doing so can help protect your personal data and keep your checks from being stolen.

 How Do You Cash a Check?